Benjamin-Italiaander/kitty_terminal_working_config_example/README.md

 source ~/.bashrc
 ```

-This enables clickable file paths in supported terminals (including Kitty), making navigation more efficient when working with directories and logs.
+This enables clickable file paths in supported terminals (including Kitty), making navigation more efficient when working with directories, logs, and build outputs.